-Now that we're well into the final quarter of 2021, many nonprofit fundraisers are working to find a fundraising strategy that is flexible enough to respond to COVID and the delta variant while also drawing in donors who are feeling some major Zoom fatigue.
+Now that we're well into the final quarter of 2022, many nonprofit fundraisers are working to find a fundraising strategy that is flexible enough to respond to COVID and its newest variants while also drawing in donors who are feeling some major Zoom fatigue.

 To successfully navigate this landscape, it's important for any fundraiser to stay on the cutting edge of digital fundraising.
 With online revenue up 32 percent in 2020, and over 65 percent of all fundraising web traffic on mobile, your fundraising plans should be ready to take advantage of the upward trend in digital fundraising.